 We recommend that you setup the queue process by configuring a crontab.
 This will run the indexing queue at regular time intervals.
 The following cron will run the indexer every 5 minutes.

 1 */5 * * * * php -f /absolute/path/to/magento/shell/indexer.php -- -reindex algolia_queue_runner

 You can also process the queue manually from the command line:

 The command above will run the indexing queue once.
 This single run will not necessarily empty the queue because the number of pending jobs might exceed the number of jobs processed per run.

-Emptying the queue
+Processing the full queue

 If you want to force the queue to process all the jobs in one run, pass the